Ayodhya: Before the wrap, heated exchanges in Supreme Court

 The bench, which heard the matter on 39th day, said, "... tomorrow will be the 40th day and we want to conclude it".

-The top court then granted 45 minutes time to Vaidyanthan to wrap his arguments and said that other lawyers for the Hindu parties can manage the time among themselves.
+The top court then granted 45 minutes time to Vaidyanathan to wrap his arguments and said that other lawyers for the Hindu parties can manage the time among themselves.

 The court had fixed October 17 as the deadline to wrap up the hearing in the case.